⚠️ Don't Wait Until Someone Gets Hurt

 Off Leash K9 Training provides aggressive dog rehabilitation, behavior modification, and specialized training throughout the greater Huntsville metropolitan area and North Alabama region.
 We serve the following communities with professional aggressive dog training services:

-If you live in a North Alabama community not specifically listed (Owens Cross Roads, Hazel Green, New Market, Toney, Meridianville, Brownsboro, or others), contact us - we serve many additional areas and are willing to travel for serious aggression cases requiring specialized intervention.
+If you live in a North Alabama community not specifically listed (Brownsboro, Lacey's Spring, or others), contact us - we serve many additional areas and are willing to travel for serious aggression cases requiring specialized intervention.
 Don't let location prevent you from getting the help your aggressive dog needs.

 Don't Wait Until Someone Gets Hurt